Maleick/byvalver/assets/docs/BAD_BYTE_PROFILES.md

 **Symptom**:
 ```
-Error: Could not eliminate all bad characters
+Error: Could not eliminate all bad bytes
 Failed on instruction: syscall
 ```